sofetch/sofetch.github.io/_site/index.md

-Our mission is to simplify your work, amplify your results, and give you the freedom to enjoy life."
+Our mission is to simplify your business, amplify your results, and help you gain the flexibility you wanted when you first started.